CodeRekk/react-static-plugin-localized/README.md

 The default-Language is simply set with a string such as `de` in the example above.

 ### Language Configuration
-If an language is given as string (here `en` from example above) it will be translated to:
+If a language is given as string (here `en` from example above) it will be translated to:
 ```json
 {
   "id": "en",